MYSTERIOUS JOY

 Statement by the Screenwriter – Natalie MacMahon

-With "A Course into the Unknown", I tell the story of a woman who must confront her repressed past in a single evening.
-Clara, a strong yet internally torn woman, is faced with a truth she has long suppressed on her 50th birthday.
+With "The Dinner", I tell the story of a woman who must confront her repressed past in a single evening.
+Clara, a strong yet internally torn woman, is faced with a truth she has long suppressed on big birthday.

 "A Course into the Unknown" is an intense chamber play full of tension and emotions.
 A night where nothing is as it seems – and at the end of which awaits a truth that changes everything.